cjin2019/SEZMA/README.md

     1. `pip3 install scapy` inside your virtual environment `venv`

 ##### videonetworkapp
-1. Make sure your virtual environment is activated (`source /path/to/venv/bin/activate`)
+1. Make sure your virtual environment is activated (`source /path/to/env/bin/activate`)
 2. Inside `videonetworkapp/`, run `python3 -m pip install -e .`

+### Commands to Run

+#### Set up configuration
+1. Edit `config.json` file to save to the data to appropriate location and run the screen capture and ffmpeg command for however long you like
+2. To get the appropriate device index, run `ffmpeg -f avfoundation -list_devices true -i ""`.
+Choose the number in `[]` that correspond to screen capture for video

+#### Capture Zoom Screen
+1. Activate virtual environment with `source /path/to/env/bin/activate`
+2. `cd videonetworkapp`
+3. `python3 capture/tcpdump_cmd.py`